We are seeing increasing collisions between leading Chinese and Western platform businesses. For example:

 Point 1: Multi-sided platforms can have big advantages against traditional companies.

 Multi-sided platforms (MSPs) are different than traditional vertical merchant businesses (VIs) because they have to serve more than one user group at the same time.
-Instead of having one set of customers (e.g., people buying lattes or smartphones), multi-sided platforms (MSPs) serve several groups simultaneously.
+Instead of having a set of customers (e.g., people buying lattes or smartphones), multi-sided platforms (MSPs) serve several groups simultaneously.
 For example, Alibaba must serve both online buyers and sellers.
 Dating clubs must serve both men and women.
 MSPs are common in software and we can see them in operating systems, social networks, video game development, and online marketplaces.
 But they are also common offline.
 For example, credit cards, shopping malls, auction houses, and dating clubs are all MSPs.

 Having multiple user groups on your platform can create certain advantages.
 For example:

 - Two-sided platforms (a MSP with two groups of users) can often wreak havoc on traditional merchant businesses (VIs).
 For example, eBay versus traditional retailers.
 However, three-sided platforms (e.g., Facebook and Google) can also often wreak havoc on two-sided platforms.
 For example, Facebook (which has +3 sides) can devastate advertising-supported media platforms like Yahoo and print journalism (two-sided platforms).
 And so on.
-The more user groups you have the more options you have for pricing, offered features and bundling of features.
+Generally, the more user groups you have the more options you have for pricing, offered features and bundling of features.
 I’ve lost track of how many sides Tencent has on its platform.

 - Another advantage some MSPs have is the “network effect”, also called demand economies of scale.
 Basically, each new user makes the platform more valuable to other users.
 This effect can be direct.
 For example, every person who signs up for Wechat makes the service more valuable to everyone using it because there are more people you can connect with.
 The effect can also be indirect.
 For example, every new Didi driver makes the service more valuable to every rider, but not to other drivers.
 And every new rider makes it more valuable to every driver, but not to other riders.
-But the point is that bigger platforms with a network effect actually offer tangibly better services than smaller ones.
+But the point is that bigger platforms with a network effect offer tangibly better services than smaller ones.
 So these types of markets tend to collapse to the larger players quickly (does Wechat have a competitor in China anymore?).
 However, not all MSPs have a network effect.
 Some do and some don’t.
 And some have but are weak and easily broken.

 - Finally, MSPs can have competitive advantages even without a network effect.
 You can often get economies of scale because these types of platforms often have significant upfront and ongoing fixed costs.
 You have to maintain the platform regardless of how many people use it.
 You can also get scale in marketing expenditures.